Jury Deliberating Fate Of Ex-Marine, NY Resident Accused In Street Artist's Death On Subway

-The anonymous jury began weighing manslaughter and criminally negligent homicide charges against Daniel Penny on Tuesday, Dec.
+The anonymous jury began weighing manslaughter and criminally negligent homicide charges against Daniel Penny just after 1 p.m.
+Tuesday, Dec.
 3, in the death of Jordan Neely.

+Jurors concluded their deliberations Tuesday evening, and will be back in court to resume on Wednesday morning, Dec.
+4.

 Bystander video allegedly showed the 26-year-old Penny, a Long Island resident from West Islip, placing the 30-year-old Neely in a chokehold aboard a train on May 1, 2023.